Horizon Pacific Television: History

 These stations were joined by a fifth, Christchurch's Canterbury Television, which was an independent television station, in November 1995.

+In April 1996, the network's audience share doubled to 4,3%.
+In June, 25 staff were made redundant, five of which in Wellington.
+On 1 September 1996, the network started relaying One News live from TV One in an attempt to integrate the group into TVNZ.

 In 1997, Television New Zealand announced that it was going to withdraw the operations of Horizon Pacific due to a lack of financial sustainability to continue.
+One of the proposals was to enable a Māori language service for primetime, as well as other niche public service offerings, similar to Australia's SBS.
+The plan was strongly opposed by ethnic Māori because they weren't formally advised to have airtime there.
+Early in June, TV3 confirmed that the network was set to close in late June, which TVNZ denied.

 TVNZ replaced it with MTV, which was seen as a more "competitive" alternative.
 MTV would eventually become unprofitable and shut down less than a year later.

 The shutdown led to redundancies at TVNZ, some of which were compensated for gaining new jobs at TVNZ's news and current affairs division.